Winter Weather Watering

 Spray sprinklers are your most common, producing an circular blanket that covers the area in smaller water droplets.
 Based on the PSI of your system (20-30psi), they can cover between 15-18 feet.
 These heads produce about 2” and hour requiring them to run a total of approximately 30 min per week to apply 1” of water.
 These sprinklers are great for smaller level areas to evenly distribute water.
 Using nozzles with a lower profile make these better suited for our climate as they are impacted less by winds and evaporation.

-Rotor Sprinklers are used to water larger turf areas.
+Rotor Sprinklers water larger turf areas.
 The water droplets are larger and the range of the spray stream is between 25-40’.
 These heads generally produce .25 to 1” of water per hour requiring them to run at least 1 hour a week to produce 1” of water.
 The rotor heads when adjusted properly produce one of the most even precipitation rates for large turf area.

 MP Rotators are kind of a hybrid between sprays and rotors.
 These heads produce many streams of waters that rotate.
 They cover between 15-30’ and operate at a much lower gallon usage than spray heads.
 They can be used in lower pressure and flow situations making these heads an option in slope and clay soil conditions when other heads wont work.
 These heads use less water but will require longer period of run times to apply 1” of water.
 The precipitation rate resembles that of the rotor heads.